 This course builds on the basic homiletics course and emphasizes preaching from a specific book of the Bible.
 Different books from the Old Testament or the New Testament may be chosen by the teacher.
 The course deals with analyzing the needs of a congregation, developing specific sermons of different types from the Bible book, and offering students an opportunity to present sermons for critique by other students and the teacher.
-This course is normally offered every other fall in even numbered years.
+This course is normally offered as needed.